 Over the past three months the Senior Rail Safety Manager, the Regulatory Operations Manager – Accreditation and I have visited local operators.
 We discussed their current notice of accreditation and their current rail operations in preparation for transitioning to ONRSR.
 This has given us valuable insights and the opportunity for open dialogue with operators who have taken the opportunity to ask questions about current and future changes.

-As this will be our final Rail Safety News, I would like to take this opportunity to say “farewell from TSV”.
+I would like to take this opportunity to say “farewell from TSV”.
 You can check out the ONRSR website for ongoing news, alerts and information on rail safety.
 Stay safe!